Things you can do

 9. Sort out practical things

 You could give your family access to financial and practical information they will need in the future.
 For example, information about bills and outgoing payments, your life insurance details or bank account information.
+You may want to think about using a secure online password manager which allows you to choose someone else to get access to your usernames and passwords when you are not around.

 10. Plan time to rest